warpdotdev/Warp/README.md

 # Warp
 ![image](https://user-images.githubusercontent.com/4110292/124995036-bbd1f900-e014-11eb-804e-e1f0be9557d6.png)

-This is an issues-only repo for [Warp](https://www.warp.dev), a blazingly fast, Rust-based terminal that makes you and your team more productive at running, debugging, and deploying code and infrastructure.
+This is an issues-only repo for [Warp](https://www.warp.dev), a [blazingly-fast modern Rust based GPU-accelerated terminal](https://blog.warp.dev/how-warp-works/) built to make [you and your team more productive.](https://blog.warp.dev/how-we-design-warp-our-product-philosophy/)

+## Installation
 We are currently in a closed beta, you can join the waitlist at [warp.dev](https://www.warp.dev).
+Or join our [Discord](https://discord.gg/warpdotdev), we drop invites frequently!

 ## Platform support
-Warp is currently Mac-only, although we have plans to support linux, windows and the web.
+Warp is currently Mac-only, although we have plans to support [linux](https://github.com/warpdotdev/Warp/issues/120), [windows](https://github.com/warpdotdev/Warp/issues/204) and the web.

+## Changelog and Releases
+We try to release an update every Warp Wednesday.
+See our [changelog (release notes).](https://docs.warp.dev/help/changelog)

 ## Issues/Feature Requests
 All issues or feature requests should be filed within this repo [here](https://github.com/warpdotdev/warp/issues/new/choose).
 We kindly ask that you please use our issue templates to make the issues easier to track for our team.